 Workplace Transitions for People Touched by Cancer

 This program provides companies of all sizes with an innovative, tested, and free resource to support a healthy and productive experience when an employee is facing cancer.
 The web-enabled toolkit provides managers and human resources staff with actionable guidance that complements existing company policies and procedures.
-The project is a collaboration between Anthem, Cancer and Careers, Pfizer and the U.S. Business Leadership Network.
+The project is a collaboration between Anthem, Cancer and Careers, Pfizer and Disability:IN.
 For more, visit: Workplace Transitions.

 The Department of Labor (DOL)